 - Kernel

 - Systemd

-- · Network Manager
+- Network Manager

 - RHEL ISO

 - README containing critical xCAT information such as MAC addresses

 - ESS tarball

+- Power 8 OPAL patch

 The xCAT database is intact using the default host name and IP addresses.
 All nodes are installed and do not need to be re-installed.
 Manufacturing has kept intact /etc/hosts on each node and a copy of gssdeploy.cfg in /var/tmp on the EMS node.